On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 8

-Proportion (%) of cases of nosocomial infections with epidemiological investigation from the total number of reported cases
+Proportion (%) of 5-year survival of patients with malignant neoplasms in the total number of patients with malignant neoplasms

 3. DISC – Discharged Inpatients Statistical Chart